Eris-Developement/ErisWebsite/README.md

 Indicate that a feature has been removed from the project.
 (Should explain why)

 ### FIX:
 Indicate that a feature was fixed.
-(Should explain what the issue was and how the fix happend)
+(Should explain what the issue was and how the fix happened)

+### EDIT:
+Indicate that a feature has been edited.
+(Should explain why and how)

 ## License